 For a man from Maine this New England manifesto is most fitting “The design and virtue of a man’s place of living is a truer measure of his character than the most astonishing of his accomplishments in art or science.
 For in the making of his home, he builds not for his worldly glory or for the good of strangers but for the satisfaction of himself and those he loves.”

 The body was cremated.
 Calling hours will be held at the Johnson Funeral Home in Dexter on Saturday, December 29 from 4 to 7 p.m. and a memorial service at Brownville United Methodist Church on Sunday, December 30 at 1:30 p.m.
 A reception will follow at the Brownville American Legion.
 Burial will be in Reynolds Hill Cemetery, Sidney, ME at the convenience of the family.

 In lieu of flowers memorial gifts may be given to Brownville United Methodist Church, P. O. Box 56, Brownville, NY 13615; Watertown Urban Mission, 247 Factory Street, Watertown.
 NY 13601 or Hospice of Jefferson County, 1398 Gotham Street, Watertown, NY 13601.
-Online condolences may be made to dexterfuneralhome.com.To send flowers to the family of Harry Potter, please visit Tribute Store
+Online condolences may be made to dexterfuneralhome.com.To plant a tree in memory of Harry Potter, please visit Tribute Store

 Proudly Serving out of Dexter, NY

 237 William Street • Dexter, NY 13634-0007 • Fax: (315) 639-3610 • Email: email@example.com